Wightia declivirostris: Description

 The species is solely known from the premaxilla.
 Martill e.a. indicated some distinguishing traits.
 The occlusal surface (palate) of the snout is pierced by only a limited number of slit-like foramina combined with a single row of foramina parallel to and close to the jaw edge and positioned far apart, at about one opening per centimetre.
 The snout is appending under an angle of 12°.

 Phylogeny

-The morphology of the occlusal margin suggests closer affinities of Whightia with Sinopterus than with the South American tapejarids.
+The morphology of the occlusal margin suggests closer affinities of Wightia with Sinopterus than with the South American tapejarids.
 The describers place the two, including Eopteranodon and Huaxiapterus, in a newly named subfamily of tapejarids called Sinopterinae.

 Palaeoecology

 Wightia inhabited the area presented by southern England's Wessex Formation, at the time a floodplain.
 The formation contains an abundance of insects like Dungeyella.
 Herbivores ranged from small mammals like Eobaatar, Loxaulax and Yaverlestes to ornithopods, themselves ranging from the small Hypsilophodon to large iguanodonts like Mantellisaurus.
 The largest predators of the area and time were the spinosaurid Baryonyx and the allosauroid Neovenator, as well as the basal tyrannosaur Eotyrannus.

-Wightia was most likely an omnivore like other tapejarids.